-Early in this century, several new buildings were designed by distinguished architects such as Frank Gehry, Steven Holl, and Fumihiko Maki to meet the changing needs of teaching, research, and community.
-These remarkable buildings include the Ray and Maria Stata Center for Computer, Information, and Intelligence Sciences; Simmons Hall (an undergraduate residence); a Media Lab complex, and the Zesiger Sports and Fitness Center.
-Most recent construction projects include full renovations as well as new buildlings.
+Early in this century, MIT added new buildings to meet the changing needs of teaching, research, and the community.
+These remarkable structures include the Ray and Maria Stata Center for Computer, Information, and Intelligence Sciences designed by Frank Gehry; Simmons Hall, an undergraduate residence designed by Steven Holl; the Media Lab complex (E14) by Fumihiko Maki; and the Zesiger Sports and Fitness Center by Kevin Roche.
+Most recent construction projects include:

-MIT's new buildings reflect its commitment to sustainability.
-Maseeh Hall, Sloan, Building E60, and the Koch Institute have received LEED Gold Certification from the US Green Building Council.
+MIT’s new buildings reflect its commitment to sustainability.
+Maseeh Hall, Sloan (E62), and the Koch Institute all received LEED Gold Certification from the US Green Building Council.